ryojitanabe/ecconf/index.md

 ### Note

-This table provides statistics of GECCO two-page poster papers, not full-papers.
-Unlike other conferences in the field of evolutionary computation, poster papers and full papers are published individually in GECCO.
-While GECCO full papers are published in the main volume, GECCO poster papers are published in the companion volume ([dblp](https://dblp1.uni-trier.de/db/conf/gecco/)).
+This table provides statistics of two-page poster papers, not full papers.
+Unlike other conferences in the field of evolutionary computation (e.g., CEC, EMO, and Evo\*), poster papers and full papers are published individually in GECCO.
+While full papers are published in the main volume, poster papers are published in the companion volume ([dblp](https://dblp1.uni-trier.de/db/conf/gecco/)).

-It is not obvious how to calculate the acceptance rate of GECCO poster papers.
+It is not obvious how to calculate the acceptance rates of GECCO poster papers.
 I calculated the acceptance rate for each year as follows: (x + y) / z, where x is the number of full paper acceptances, y is the number of poster paper acceptances, and z is the number of submissions.
 I believe that the acceptance rate obtained in this way is inexact, but a good approximation.

 | Year | Submission | Acceptance | Acceptance-full | Acceptance rate | Place         |
 | 2001 | 352        | NaN        | 170             | NaN             | San Francisco |